jitsi/jitsi-slack/README.md

 ### Prerequisites

 #### Go

 A working setup for the Go Programming Language is needed.
 Here is a [getting started](https://golang.org/doc/install) guide.
 The project is currently using go version 1.11 along with module support.

+#### AWS

+The application leverages DynamoDB to store session tokens and server configuration.
+You would need access to an AWS environment and the CLI

 #### Slack